Elbow pain can be the result of a condition that has developed over time, such as osteoarthritis, or of a recent injury, such as a fall.

 Why choose Georgia Bone & Joint?

 Our elbow surgeons at Georgia Bone & Joint have completed additional training specifically in the elbow.
-With this advanced training, Dr. Michael Gruber, Dr. Jack Powell, Dr. Michael Cushing, Dr. George Ballantyne, and Dr. Jayson McMath have the experience and expertise to assess, diagnose, and treat your ankle injury or condition individually to your needs.
+With this advanced training, DR. GEORGE BALLANTYNE, DR. MICHAEL GRUBER, DR. JAYSON MCMATH, DR. CLARK WALKER, and our non-operative orthopedic physician, DR. TREVOR TURNER have the experience and expertise to assess, diagnose, and treat your elbow injury or condition individually to your needs.